peopleanalyst

 Foundations

-The myth: More modules, smaller pieces, and more services automatically mean better design.
+The myth: More, smaller services is automatically better architecture.

 How to: